renfunny/Blazor-Introduction/README.md

 ### Program.cs

 The entry point of the Application.
-Sets up the app's environment, services, and configuration.
+Sets up the app's environment, services, and configuration.<br>
-`var builder = WebApplication.CreateBuilder(args)` creates a new instance of the web application builder by invoking thhe static CreateBuilder Method
+`var builder = WebApplication.CreateBuilder(args)` creates a new instance of the web application builder by invoking thhe static CreateBuilder Method<br>
 `builder.Services....`
-We then configure the services for the application, such as Blazor components and Interactive Server Components in this project
+We then configure the services for the application, such as Blazor components and Interactive Server Components in this project<br>
 `var app = builder.Build();`
 This line then builds our application instance
-Below this we add the middleware for the application `app.UseHttpsRedirection();`
+Below this we add the middleware for the application<br>
+`app.UseHttpsRedirection();`
-Redirects HTTP request to HTTPS `app.UseStaticFiles();`
+Redirects HTTP request to HTTPS<br>
+`app.UseStaticFiles();`
-Serves static files such as HTML, CSS, JavaScript from the wwwroot directory `app.UseAntiforgery();`
+Serves static files such as HTML, CSS, JavaScript from the wwwroot directory<br>
+`app.UseAntiforgery();`
+Protects against cross-site requests forgery<br>
+`app.MapRazorComponents<App>().AddInteractiveServerRenderMode();`
-Protects against cross-site requests forgery `app.MapRazorComponents<App>().AddInteractiveServerRenderMode();` Maps the App component as the root component for the Razor Components, enabling interactive server rendering mode `app.Run();`
+Maps the App component as the root component for the Razor Components, enabling interactive server rendering mode<br>
+`app.Run();`
 Runs the application, making it ready to listen for, and handle HTTP requests